hungrychen/hungrychen/README.md

 ## Overview

 I am an undergraduate computer engineering student at University of California, Los Angeles (UCLA).
-I do robotics research at  [Structures-Computer Interaction Laboratory](https://structures.computer/) at UCLA.
-Recently, I have been involved in a project with an aim to develop a method for controling elastic structures.
+Currently, I am a visiting student at the University of Edinburgh.
+Previously, I did robotics research at [Structures-Computer Interaction Laboratory](https://structures.computer/) at UCLA.

 ## Skills
 * Tools